zygimantus/dailyprogrammer/README.md

 ## [difficult] challenge #2

 Your mission is to create a stopwatch program. this program should have start, stop, and lap options, and it should write out to a file to be viewed later.

+## [easy] challenge #3

+Welcome to cipher day!

+write a program that can encrypt texts with an alphabetical caesar cipher.
+This cipher can ignore numbers, symbols, and whitespace.

+for extra credit, add a "decrypt" function to your program!